dabbu-knowledge-platform/files-api-server/docs/intro/working_with_the_api.md

 Dabbu Server uses the **GET, POST, PUT and DELETE** methods on all resources.

+To get an overview of what each does, the input and output, and code examples, take a look at the [HTTP Requests section](../ref/).

 ### Notes on making HTTP requests

 Always ensure that all folder paths are **delimited with a forward slash** and not a back slash.

 Always ensure that the provider ID, folder path, file name and query parameters are **URL encoded**.

 Always ensure you have **supplied required fields in the request body and request headers** for that particular provider.
 For example, the Hard Drive requires a field in the request body called `base_path`, containing the path to the folder to treat as root while retrieving a resource.
-For details on what provider requires what fields/headers, take a look at the [Provider Modules section](../modules/index.md).
+For details on what provider requires what fields/headers, take a look at the [Provider Modules section](../modules/).